Watering Calibrachoa

 Check the moisture level in the soil every day for the first week after planting a calibrachoa.
 The plant is under stress adapting to its new home, and inadequate watering may result in its early downfall.
 Add water when the top inch or two of soil has dried out.

-Once the plant has become established, it will become more drought tolerant and will be more able to bounce back.
+Once the plant has settled, it will become more drought tolerant and require less frequent watering.
 Water garden-grown plants once or twice a week if it doesn’t rain.
 Check pots daily, especially if they are not glazed or not made from plastic.
 Containers dry out more quickly, especially during hot, dry, or windy conditions.

 Water calibrachoa based on your local weather conditions.
 Water more frequently during droughts and days when the temperature exceeds 90 degrees F.